 Auspicious way to begin a television career, right?

 The two-hour pilot made it to DVD.
 The rest of the series has not, but the Internet is full of resourceful entertainment junkies.
-Googling “The Agency TV series online” will bring you to places like 123Hulu where you can watch the episodes.
+Googling “The Agency 2001 TV series online” will bring you to places like 123Hulu and (as of 2024) YouTube, where you can watch the rest of the series to get context.